When was the last time you’ve cleaned your makeup brushes?

 We recommend to wash brushes before the bed time, so it’s clean & dry, & ready to be used the next morning.

-How often do you clean your makeup brushes?
+How often should you clean your makeup brushes?